benefits of a prenuptial agreement

 Prenuptial agreements in Thailand, as a pre-marriage contract, are specifically governed by sections 1465 to 1469 of the Thailand Civil Code.
 Worldwide the content of a prenuptial can vary widely, but under Thai law a prenuptial contract can only deal with personal and marital property of husband and wife.
 In addition, the tough standard for drafting a prenup in Thailand is that the content may not be against the law or good morals.Contract Download

-A prenuptial in Thailand is a private Thai contract made in advance of the marriage relating to personal property and marital assets between husband and wife which otherwise would be governed by statutory marriage laws.
+A prenuptial in Thailand is a private Thai contract (sample contract) made in advance of the marriage relating to personal property and marital assets between husband and wife which otherwise would be governed by statutory marriage laws.
 Thai law requires that the prenup is made prior to the marriage and is registered together with the marriage in the government's 'marriage register'.
 By endorsement or registration in the government’s marriage register and notation on the marriage certificate the public is put on notice of the existence of the prenuptial.
 A prenuptial (i.e. a contract before marriage) cannot be made after the marriage registration.
 When the prenup is made before the marriage but not registered together with the marriage registration then the agreement is void (section 1466).

 Under Thai marriage laws the prenup basically outlines assets of both parties brought into the marriage and management over in section 1476 Civil and Commercial Code listed marital assets during marriage.
 A prenuptial can also outline the couple’s wishes how to divide marital assets in the event the marriage is dissolved at death or divorce, but in a contested divorce the court in Thailand has to determine the enforceability of such clauses and compliance with Thai laws.
 Any terms not in compliance with the nature and principles of section 1533 (marital assets are divided equally between husband and wife) and section 1535 (husband and wife are equally liable for the common debts) will be considered against the law and therefore void.